 Inflating tires with a mini pump is a lot of work.
 However, some pumps are more efficient and put your hard effort to better use.
-The Road Drive is the best-performing mini pump we tested for high-pressure road tires.
+The Road Drive is one of the best-performing mini pumps we tested for high-pressure road tires.
 This is reflected by its high score in the chart below.

 The Road Drive maintains efficiency and a consistent feel at high pressure while delivering more volume than other high-pressure pumps.
 We were easily able to get our road tire up to the 90psi threshold and breeze right past it to 100psi at 300 pump strokes.
 Lezyne rates the Road Drive to 160psi.
 While the pump can withstand that pressure, it's difficult for most people to generate that much force.
 However, we don't see that as a serious issue, as 100psi is more than adequate for the vast majority of riders to finish a ride safely.
 In addition to its remarkable ability to move air, the Road Drive also features a threaded valve connection on one end of the hose that ensures that your hard-earned pressure will not leak out while pumping due to a poor valve connection.

-The flexible fill hose found on the Road Drive allows the user to get into a comfortable position for tire inflation.
+The flexible fill hose found on this model allows the user to get into a comfortable position for tire inflation.